cashapp/quiver/README.md

 Quiver is a library that builds upon [Arrow](https://arrow-kt.io/) to make functional programming in Kotlin even more accessible & delightful.

+Main features include:
+* `Outcome` type for modelling the presence, absence or error state of a value.
+* Extension methods on `Option`, `List`, `Validated` and `Either` for improved error handling, combinators and interoperability with other Arrow and Kotlin types.
+* Extension methods on suspended functions to allow for seemless retries of operations.

 [<img src="https://img.shields.io/maven-central/v/app.cash.quiver/lib.svg?label=latest%20release"/>](https://central.sonatype.com/namespace/app.cash.quiver)

 There are two published builds.